 AZOST — Azores Summer Time

-See what AZOST means, when it is used as a daylight saving time offset, and convert AZOST to other time zones worldwide.
+See what AZOST means, when it is used in daylight saving time, and how to convert Azores Summer Time to other time zones.

-AZOST stands for Azores Summer Time and has a UTC+0 offset.
-It is used during daylight saving time in the Azores region of Portugal.
+AZOST stands for Azores Summer Time and uses a UTC+0 offset.
+It is observed in the Azores during the daylight saving period.

-Compare AZOST with other time zones using the visual hour-by-hour grid and scheduling tables.
+Compare AZOST with other time zones using the visual time grid and hour-by-hour tables.
 Export meetings with ICS download or send to Google Calendar and Gmail.

 How to Convert AZOST to Other Time Zones